MirrorNetworking/MirrorDocs/manual/transports/websockets-transport/README.md

 #### Run your server

-After the `cert.json` and `cert.pfx` are in the server folder like this
+After the `cert.json` and `cert.pfx` are in the game server folder like this

 ```
-ServerFolder
+GameServerFolder
 |- demo_server.x86_64
 |- cert.json
 |- cert.pfx